Aiysosis/aoj-python/README.md

 # AOJ-python

-A real-time recording of joa practices.
+A real-time recording of aoj practices.
 Written in python, and implemented an oj-style unit test tool

 ## Install Poetry